Humane Alliance Fountain

 A website for the city of Derby, Connecticut features an extensive collection of photos of similar fountains in other cities as well as a list of original and current locations.

-One reply on “Humane Alliance Fountain”
+One response to “Humane Alliance Fountain”

 I have sculpted bronze lion heads that would fit your fountain.